tema-technion/tema-technion.github.io/team.md

 ### Background and supervision

 Before joining the Technion, I was a faculty member at the Technical University of Denmark (DTU) and at the Hebrew University of Jerusalem.
 I have held visiting positions as an Eleonore Trefftz guest professor at TU Dresden and as an AIANI Fellow at the University of Innsbruck, and I am an external collaborator with the TRANSyT Transportation Research Center at Universidad Politécnica de Madrid.
-Across three institutions, I have supervised more than 30 graduate students from around 15 countries; alumni now hold academic and research positions and work in ministries, transport agencies, and mobility- and data-oriented companies.
+Across three institutions, I have supervised more than 30 graduate students from around 15 countries; alumni now hold academic and research positions and work in ministries, transport agencies, and mobility- and data-oriented companies ([selected alumni]({{ '/team/alumni/' | relative_url }}))

 ### Field roles